 Should Chickens Go in Pools?

-Another idea is a ramp up to and down into the water – again the idea is to provide an exit for any bird or animal in the water.
+Another idea is a ramp-up to and down into the water – again, the idea is to provide an exit for any bird or animal in the water.

 It should go without saying, if you put a chicken in the pool with you, don’t leave it unsupervised – treat it like a small child and monitor its swimming.

 Now that we have determined that chickens possess the ability to swim – either for pleasure or to escape (more likely), we need to remember to watch over them when they do venture near water.

-While it may be fun for us to have cute videos of the chicken swimming with the kids, we should remember that water is not a natural environment for this bird.
+While it may be fun to have cute videos of the chicken swimming with the kids, we should remember that water is not a natural environment for this bird.
 If the hen doesn’t want to swim, don’t make it – be kind.

 Chickens are made to rule the barnyard, not the waves!

 Do your chickens like to swim?
 Let us know in the comments section below.